lubuntu-team/manual/source/2/2.4/2.4.4/pcmanfm-qt.rst

 Creating Lunahcers
 -------------------
 To create a file that will launch an application by clicking on it :menuselection:`Tools --> Create Launcher` and fill in the fields to create a file to launch programs.
 For what to call your launcher type it in the :guilabel:`Name` field.
 To add a description to your launcher enter a description in the :guilabel:`Description` field.
+To set up a comment for the launcher enter it in the :guilabel:`Comment` field.
+To change which categories in the menu this launcher shows up in enter them in the :guilabel:`Categories` field.

 Customizing
 -----------